moq-wg/moq-transport/draft-lcurley-warp.md

 # Segments
 Warp works by splitting media into segments that can be transferred over the network somewhat independently.
-A segment is a fragmented MP4 {ISOBMFF} containing a single track and any number of frames/samples.
-Each segment has a set of properties, written separately on the wire, that dictates how it should be delivered.

-* The encoder determines how to split the encoded bitstream into segments ({{media}}).
+* The encoder determines how to fragment the encoded bitstream into segments ({{media}}).
+* Each segment is encoded using a fragmented MP4 container ({{container}}).
 * Segments are assigned an intended delivery order that should be obeyed during congestion ({{delivery-order}})
 * Each segment is transferred over a QUIC stream, which are delivered independently according to the segment properties ({{properties}}).
 * The decoder receives each segment and skips any segments that do not arrive in time ({{decoder}}).

 ## Media
 An encoder produces one or more codec bitstreams for each track.
-The bitstream is then fed to the decoder on the other end, after being transported over the network, in the same order its produced.
+The bitstreams are fed to the decoder on the other end, after being transported over the network, in the same order its produced.
 The problem, as explained in motivation ({{latency}}), is that networks cannot sustain a continuous rate and thus queuing occurs.
+See the appendix for an overview of media encoding ({{appendix.encoding}}).

-Warp works by splitting the codec bitstream into segments that can be transmitted independently.
+Warp works by fragmenting the bitstream into segments that can be transmitted independently.
-The producer determines how to split the bistream into segments: based on the track, GoP, frame/sample, or even slice.
-Depending on how the segments are produced, the consumer has the ability to decode segments out of order and skip over gaps.
+Depending on how the segments are fragmented, the decoder has the ability to safely drop media during congestion.

-See the appendix for an overview of media encoding ({{appendix.encoding}}) and for fragmentation examples ({{appendix.examples}})
+See the appendix for fragmentation examples ({{appendix.examples}})

+A segment:

-A segment MUST contain a single track.
+* MUST contain a single track.
+* MUST be in decode order.
+This means an increasing DTS.
-A segment MAY contain any number of samples which MUST be in decode order (increasing DTS).
+* MAY contain any number of frames/samples.
-There MAY be gaps between samples within a segment.
+* MAY have gaps between frames/samples.

-Segments MAY depend on any number of other segments and MAY overlap with other segments.
+* MAY overlap with other segments.
+This means interleaved timestamps.
-This allows the creation of a hierarchy for more sophisticated encoding and delivery (ex.
-SVC).

-TOOD specify CMAF
+* MAY reference frames in other segments, but only if listed as a dependency.

+## Container
+Segments are encoded using fragmented MP4 {{ISOBMFF}}.
+This is necessary to store timestamps and various metadata depending on the codec.
+A future draft of Warp may specify other container formats.

+Each segment MUST start with an initialization fragment, or MUST depend on a segment with an initialization fragment.
+An initialization fragment consists of a File Type Box (ftyp) followed by a Movie Box (moov).
+This Movie Box (moov) consists of Movie Header Boxes (mvhd), Track Header Boxes (tkhd), Track Boxes (trak), followed by a final Movie Extends Box (mvex).
+These boxes MUST NOT contain any samples and MUST have a duration of zero.
+Note that a Common Media Application Format Header [CMAF] meets all these requirements.

+Each segment MAY have a Segment Type Box (styp) followed by any number of media fragments.
+Each media fragment consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
+The Media Fragment Box (moof) MUST contain a Movie Fragment Header Box (mfhd) and Track Box (trak) with a Track ID (`track_ID`) matching a Track Box in the initialization fragment.
+Note that a Common Media Application Format Segment [CMAF] meets all these requirements.

+Media fragments can be packaged at any frequency, causing a trade-off between overhead and latency.
+It is RECOMMENDED that a media fragment consists of a single frame to minimize latency.

 ## Delivery Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).